-The best restaurant waitlist app for most restaurants is Yelp Guest Manager if you receive significant Yelp traffic, or Resos if you want waitlist management included with your reservation system at no extra cost.
-For standalone waitlist-only needs, Waitlist Me offers the most affordable dedicated solution starting at $20/month.
+The best restaurant waitlist app for most restaurants is Yelp Guest Manager if you receive significant Yelp traffic, or Resos if you want to add a waitlist to the reservation system you already use.
+For standalone waitlist-only needs, Waitlist Me offers the most affordable dedicated restaurant waitlist software starting at $20/month.

 Key takeaways